Castor Oil During Pregnancy For Labour Induction

 Side Effects of Consuming Castor Oil for Inducing Labour

 Doctors have mixed opinions on the possible side effects of consuming castor oil for inducing labour.
 Some of the likely side effects are listed below:

 - Some experts are of the view that, along with the mother, castor oil may cast its laxative effect on the unborn baby as well.
-And this can cause the baby to pass its first stool (meconium) during labour leading to possible complications.
-But there is no documented evidence to support this view.
+This can cause the baby to pass its first stool (meconium) during labour leading to possible complications.
+However, there is no documented evidence to support this view.

 - The use of castor oil for inducing labour can result in diarrhoea and likely dehydration.

 - Ingesting castor oil may cause nausea.
 It may be with or without vomiting.